 Impairment ratings, partial disability determinations, and total disability determinations are governed by 34 Pa.
 Code § 123.105, which contains an important provision for those already receiving worker’s comp: “The employee may appeal the adjustment of benefit status to a workers’ compensation judge by filing a Petition for Review with the Department.”

 In other words, if your status is changed from total to partial disability and you disagree with the determination, you have the right to challenge the adjustment and seek total disability status.
 A workplace accident attorney can help you with the Petition for Review and fight for the full benefits to which you are entitled.
-An attorney can also help fight for reconsideration if your worker’s compensation claim was denied, though compensation will be unavailable if the injury was deliberately self-inflicted or was caused by intoxication by drugs or alcohol.
+A workers compensation lawyer in Philadelphia, PA can also help fight for reconsideration if your worker’s compensation claim was denied, though compensation will be unavailable if the injury was deliberately self-inflicted or was caused by intoxication by drugs or alcohol.

 Were You Injured at Work in Philadelphia?